Ester R.A. Leutenberg and Dr. John J. Liptak

 Interpersonal communication is the process of sending and receiving messages with another person.
 This process sounds and appears to be easy.
-However, in reality, communication involves a very complex set of skills, as complex as those necessary for driving a car or reading a map.
-Part of the reason for this complexity is that messages can be communicated and received in a variety of ways, e.g. listening, speaking, signing, touch, eye contact.
-People need adequate communication skills in order to survive and thrive in our challenging society.
-Effective communication skills are critical in many walks of life including:
+However, communication involves a very complex set of skills, as complex as those necessary for driving a car or reading a map.
+The complexity is that messages can be communicated and received in various ways, e.g., by listening, speaking, signing, touching, and making eye contact.
+People need adequate communication skills to survive and thrive in our challenging society.
+Effective communication skills are critical in many walks of life, including:

 Sections begin with a self-assessment that is easy to administer, score, and interpret.
-Follow-up activities, journaling, communication skills worksheets, and educational handouts—all reproducible—help individuals discover their habitual, ineffective methods of communicating with others and explore new ways for enhancing interpersonal communications.
+Follow-up activities, journaling, communication skills worksheets, and educational handouts—all reproducible—help individuals discover their habitual, ineffective methods of communicating with others and explore new ways to enhance interpersonal communications.

 Need a creative way to start your session?
 Use the Communication Skills Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.